-AMTA is proud to collaborate with the Massage Therapy Foundation on the 21st annual poster session at the AMTA 2018 National Convention.
+AMTA is proud to collaborate with the Massage Therapy Foundation on the 22nd annual poster session at the AMTA 2019 National Convention.

 The poster sessions are a showcase of research about massage, education, and community service projects.
 This event creates a forum for informal discussion of research, and provides attendees with the opportunity to learn how individual therapists have impacted their communities and advanced the profession.

-Look for education sessions featuring research-specific education, developed in partnership with the Massage Therapy Foundation.
+Developed in partnership with the Massage Therapy Foundation.